Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Numerical Experiments

-The results of our numerical experiments are presented in \Cref{fig:m_2,fig:m_3,fig:m_4} and~\Cref{tab:m_2,tab:m_3,tab:m_4}.
-In~\cref{fig:m_2} and~\Cref{tab:m_2} we compare the performance of the five different triangulation approaches for (L1) for $p=5$ point correspondences when $m=2$ cameras.
-Note that for two cameras, (L1).1 and (L1).4 are essentially the same.
-In \Cref{fig:m_2} and \Cref{tab:m_2} we therefore only include (L1).0, (L1).1 and (L1).3.
-We also compare with the standard implementations of (L1).1 and (L1).3 that do not use the linear isomorphisms of \Cref{thm:anchoredmulti_isomorphism} to improve computation time as described in \Cref{sss:Red}.
-This simulation is iterated 1000 times, where for each iteration the logarithmic average relative error of the $p=5$ reconstructed points and the total time for this reconstruction are stored.
-The results are displayed in histograms and tables created with \texttt{Plots.jl}~\cite{plots} .
+The main results of our numerical experiments are presented in \Cref{fig: m=2,fig: m=3,fig: m=4} and~\Cref{tab: m=2,tab: m=3,tab: m=4}.
+We compare the performance of the five different triangulation approaches for $p=5$ and different number of $m$ cameras.
+In the tables, we present the median, mean and standard deviation~$\sigma$ of the logarithmic average relative error and time.
+The results are displayed in histograms and tables created with \texttt{Plots.jl}~\cite{plots}.

+Note that for two cameras, (L1).0 and (L1).2 are the exact same, and (L1).1 and (L1).4 are essentially the same.
+In \Cref{fig: m=2} and \Cref{tab: m=2} we present results for $m=2$ and therefore only include (L1).0, (L1).1 and (L1).3.
+We also compare with the standard implementations of (L1).1 and (L1).3 that do not use the linear isomorphisms of \Cref{thm: anchoredmulti-isomorphism} to improve computation time as described in \Cref{sss: Red}.
+This simulation is iterated 1000 times.

-\Cref{fig:m_3} and \Cref{tab:m_3} compare the different reconstruction approaches for (L1) with $p=5$ point correspondences and $m=3$ cameras.
+\Cref{fig: m=3} and \Cref{tab: m=3} compare the different reconstruction approaches for $m=3$ cameras.
 The simulations are again iterated 1000 times.

-\Cref{fig:m_4} and \Cref{tab:m_4} compare the different reconstruction approaches for (L1) with $p=5$ point correspondences and $m=4$ cameras.
+\Cref{fig: m=4} and \Cref{tab: m=4} compare the different reconstruction approaches for $m=4$ cameras.
 The simulations are iterated only 100 times, due to the longer run-time of the simulations.

-Our theoretical studies in \Cref{s:AMV}, specifically~\Cref{thm:EDDthm}, implies that methods such as (L1).1, (L1).2 and (L1).3 are less complex, from the algebraic point of view, than (L1).0 for triangulation of points incident to a line.
-Additionally, using \Cref{sss:Red}, we were able to improve the computation time while retaining comparable accuracy, which is exemplified by the two cases (L1).1 vs. (L1).1 std. and (L1).3 vs. (L1).3 std. in \Cref{tab:m_2}.
+Our theoretical studies in \Cref{s: AMV}, specifically~\Cref{thm: EDDthm}, guarantee that methods such as (L1).1, (L1).2 and (L1).3 are less complex from the algebraic point of view, than (L1).0 for triangulation of points incident to a line.
+Additionally, using \Cref{sss: Red}, we were able to improve the computation speed while retaining comparable accuracy, which is exemplified by the two cases (L1).1 vs. (L1).1 std. and (L1).3 vs. (L1).3 std. in \Cref{tab: m=2}.